Syncxv/discord-stuff/tutorials/modules.md

 ```

 IMAGINE this a.js file is a object `{}` and it currently has nothing in it HOWEVER when we do `export ...` we are adding stuff into this object `{}` lets call this object exports :)

+the above block is being converted to the one below
-when we do `export function add...` this is whats happening
+(ofc this is not whats atually happening underneath this is a very simplifed version hEHHEE)

 ```ts
 let exports = {